 (5) Natural disasters and other calamities

 In regions where the Group engages in business activities, those business activities may be impacted due to natural disasters such as earthquakes and typhoons, a serious outbreak of infectious disease, or similar situations.
 While Canon Marketing Japan Inc. has established backups for its facilities and information systems, there are no guarantees that these measures will allow the company to fully avoid damages due to various disasters, and in the event of such a disaster, the business performance or financial status of the Group could be affected.
-Additionally, the worldwide spread of the COVID-19 coronavirus has disrupted supply chains and production activities, and depending on the impact on Canon Inc. and other business partners, it may not be possible to obtain adequate products and services.
+Additionally, the worldwide spread of the COVID-19 coronavirus still has disrupted supply chains and production activities, and depending on the impact on Canon Inc. and other business partners, it may not be possible to obtain adequate products and services.

 (6) Risk of bad debts